phyco1991/AutotaskAPI/README.md

 ```powershell
 Get-AutotaskAPIResource -Resource Companies -SimpleSearch 'Isactive eq true' | ForEach-Object {$_.Webaddress = "www.google.com"; $_} | Set-AutotaskAPIResource -Resource Companies
 ```

+For any changes made via PATCH, the script should output the ID of the changed objects as they are completed.

 ### DELETE/Remove data from API